jschack94/Bloom-Frontend/README.md

 Alternatively see the GitHub documentation on creating a pull request.

 Contact
-My e-mail is jschack94@gmail.com. visit my LinkedIn.
+My e-mail is jschack94@gmail.com. visit my LinkedIn at https://www.linkedin.com/in/jonathan-schack/

 License
 This project uses the following license: MIT License.